 Title VII of the Dodd-Frank Act requires all standardized derivatives, including most interest rate swaps, to be submitted for clearing to central counterparties to reduce counterparty risk.
 Two of the central counterparties we use are the CME and the LCH.
-The CME and the LCH made amendments to their respective rules that resulted in the prospective accounting treatment of certain daily variation margin payments being considered as the legal settlement of the outstanding exposure of the derivative instead of the posting of collateral.
-The CME rule changes, which became effective in January 2017, and the LCH rule changes, which became effective in January 2017, and the CME and LCH being accounted for as legal settlement.
-As of December 31, 2018, \$5.4 billion notional of our derivative contracts were cleared on the CME and \$0.6 billion were cleared on the LCH.
-The derivative contracts cleared through the CME and LCH represent 90.2 percent and 9.8 percent, respectively, of our total notional derivative contracts of \$6.0 billion at December 31, 2018.
+All variation margin payments on derivatives cleared through the CME and LCH are accounted for as legal settlement.
+As of December 31, 2019, \$9.4 billion notional of our derivative contracts were cleared on the CME and \$0.5 billion were cleared on the LCH.
+The derivative contracts cleared through the CME and LCH represent 95.0 percent and 5.0 percent, respectively, of our total notional derivative contracts of \$9.9 billion at December 31, 2019.

 For derivatives cleared through the CME and LCH, the net gain (loss) position includes the variation margin amounts as settlement of the derivative and not collateral against the fair value of the derivative.
-The amount of variation margin included as settlement as of December 31, 2018 was \$(16.7) million and \$(6.1) million for the CME and LCH, respectively.
-Interest income (expense) related to variation margin on derivatives that are not designated as hedging instruments or are designated as fair value relationships is recognized as a gain (loss) rather than as interest income (expense).
+The amount of variation margin included as settlement as of December 31, 2019 was \$(107) million and \$8 million for the CME and LCH, respectively.
 Changes in fair value for derivatives not designated as hedging instruments will be presented as realized gains (losses).

 Our exposure is limited to the value of the derivative contracts in a gain position less any collateral held and plus any collateral posted.
 When there is a net negative exposure, we consider our exposure to the counterparty to be zero.
+At

-At December 31, 2018 and December 31, 2017, we had a net positive exposure (derivative gain positions to us, less collateral held by us and plus collateral posted with counterparties) related to derivatives of \$27 million and \$20 million, respectively.
+December 31, 2019 and December 31, 2018, we had a net positive exposure (derivative gain positions to us, less collateral held by us and plus collateral posted with counterparties) related to derivatives of \$52 million and \$27 million, respectively.